- What is spam email?

-- Provided automatically for faculty and staff with email accounts on the UVa Exchange Service and on the UVa Central Mail Service (CMS).
+- Provided automatically for faculty and staff with email accounts on the UVa Exchange Service.
 These services are also automatic for messages sent to a faculty or staff primary email address (for example, email@example.com).

 - Provided for students on student email accounts with UVa-contracted vendors, in addition to the excellent anti-spam services provided by the vendors themselves.